 Exterior Safety Check

 - Walkways and Stairwells – Make sure all railings are secure and anti-slip or caution guards are in place.
 It is a good idea to routinely do this before winter seasons bring wet and icy weather.
 Walkways and common areas should also be well-lit and free of obstacles or debris.

 - Lights – Ensure you provide good exterior lighting at every front door and around the property to improve visibility and deter criminal activity.

 - Landscape – Trim bushes and exterior plants to reduce possible hiding spots for criminals.

 - Windows- Make sure all the windows close securely and have working locks.
 Consider installing window pins to keep windows from opening too wide.

 Schedule regular safety inspections at least once a year, and again in between lease terms to provide safe conditions for your tenants.
 Give your tenants an easy way to submit maintenance requests to you so you can address health and safety concerns appropriately.
-Take maintenance request seriously and respond to them quickly to prevent costly repairs – fixing a leaky sink is much more affordable than replacing the floor due to water damage.
+Take maintenance requests seriously and respond to them quickly to prevent costly repairs – fixing a leaky sink is much more affordable than replacing the floor due to water damage.
 Some states even allow tenants to withhold rent or sue a landlord if a property repair that affects a tenant’s health or safety is not handled in a timely manner.

 Make sure to keep excellent records of your safety inspections, including notes with dates and pictures.
-Inspection reports and paperwork help you keep track of the condition of your property, and can also serve as as legal documents if anything happens to your rental home.
+Inspection reports and paperwork help you keep track of the condition of your property, and can also serve as legal documents if anything happens to your rental home.
 Keep inspection reports and maintenance files stored electronically in your property management software account, which should provide unlimited cloud-based storage options linked directly to a property or a tenant for easy access and reference.